Poofy1/ChaoticLines/README.md

 # Chaotic Lines

 This project was made to simulate and visually represent the potentially chaotic nature of non-linear dynamic systems.

-## Description

-This simulation offers many different customization options, allowing the user to create their own systems and save them for later.
-This project focuses on the beauty of these systems while in a fun and exploratory environment.
+Experience the captivating complexity of chaotic dynamic systems with Parametric Engine.
+Easily create and discover your own mathematical systems that reveal intricate and stunning patterns.
+Personalize your cinematic experience to match your preference and taste.

+This project is concidered finished and fully released however it will still receive updates!

 ## Road Map

-* Automatic Setting Saves
-* Photo Mode
-* Post fx
-* Additional color and customization options
-* Improve "About" page with more indepth and visual discription
-* Different types of system visuals
-* 3D Map
+* Deck Support
+* Steam workshop support
+* VR Support (Undecided)

 ### Installing

+* Clone repository into empty Unity project (Version 2021.3.2f1)
-* Current Unity builds may be very unstable / unfinished
+* Current Unity builds may be unstable / unfinished
-* Releases may be more stable to play test

 ## License